 Only just seen this one, sorry.

 You are seeing a weird coincidence.
 The real breakdown is form-aldehyde.
-Aldehydes are a group of organic chemicals whose name is reckoned to come from AL-cohol DEHYDogenated, and each aldehyde will have an associated alcohol. link https://en.wikipedia.org/wiki/Aldehyde Formaldehyde is also called methyl aldehyde, which gives the alcohol.
-The form- bit comes from the ease with which formaldehyde is oxidised into formic acid - named from the nasty stuff ants use when they get upset with you (and in turn this derives from Latin; there is a word formication - note spelling - which refers to a condition where you feel as if ants are running about on you). link https://en.wikipedia.org/wiki/Formic_acid link https://en.wikipedia.org/wiki/Formaldehyde
+Aldehydes are a group of organic chemicals whose name is reckoned to come from AL-cohol DEHYDogenated, and each aldehyde will have an associated alcohol. https://en.wikipedia.org/wiki/Aldehyde Formaldehyde is also called methyl aldehyde, which gives the alcohol.
+The form- bit comes from the ease with which formaldehyde is oxidised into formic acid - named from the nasty stuff ants use when they get upset with you (and in turn this derives from Latin; there is a word formication - note spelling - which refers to a condition where you feel as if ants are running about on you). https://en.wikipedia.org/wiki/Formic_acidhttps://en.wikipedia.org/wiki/Formaldehyde

 In water solution, formaldehyde is called formalin, which loses Mr Hyde.
 An interesting example of what is called 'folk etymology'.